-- Demonstrate in-depth knowledge of the historical development and contemporary issues of the five regions of study: Representative areas of South Asia, Asia, Africa, Middle East, and Latin America - Develop an appreciation for the diversity of cultures within the regions of study - Complete projects analyzing the impact of geography on the culture and economy of selected regions - Evaluate and interpret primary sources integral to the philosophical foundations of selected regions - Compare regions of study through written essays, debates, and other oral presentations
+- Demonstrate in-depth knowledge of the historical development and contemporary issues of the following regions: Africa, Middle East, Asia, and Europe - Develop an appreciation for the diversity of cultures within the regions of study - Complete a research-based semester long project that will enable students to develop an appreciation for the diversity of cultures in the world - Evaluate and interpret primary sources integral to the philosophical foundations of selected regions - Compare regions of study through written essays, debates, and other oral presentations

-World Cultures (A) - SS02002 - 1 credit, one semester course, college prep level.
+World History (CP) - SS02002 - 1 credit, one semester course, college prep level.
 Prerequisite: Successful completion of 9th grade social studies.
-Students will be scheduled for both English and World Cultures in the same semester.
-This course encourages student to investigate the non-European cultures of Latin America, Africa, East Asia, South Asia, and the Middle East using their own society as a comparison.
+This course encourages students to investigate world cultures and history designed to enhance the student's appreciation of world diversity through the study of history, society, politics and religion.
 Students will be exposed to varying customs of different cultures.